shanghai-lectures/shanghai-lectures.github.io/_pages/programme.md

   * Rovial Space, Paris, France
   * *"An Industrial perspective of Robotics: from Social Space to Outer Space”"*

-### Lecture 4: Morphological Computation, Self-Organization of Behaviors and Adaptive Morphologies
+### Lecture 4: Machine Learning and Deep Learning: an Embodied AI Perspective I
 * 2023-11-23 09:00 to 11:15 CET
 * *Machine Learning and Deep Learning: an Embodied AI Perspective I *
 * Lecturer: Fabio Bonsignorio